timschroederme/ncMeta/README.md

 ### TSNCMetaController

-TSNCMetaController is the only class you’ll have to interact with.
+`TSNCMetaController` is the only class you’ll have to interact with.
 As it provides interaction with an external ressource, the Notification Center, it has been designed as a singleton class.

-Connect to the TSNCMetaController singleton using code like this:
+Connect to the `TSNCMetaController` singleton using code like this:

 	TSNCMetaController *ncController = [TSNCMetaController sharedController];

-Before using TSNCMetaController, you’ll have to set its `delegate` property, as most communication between the controller class and your application will be uni-directional, facilitated by the [TSNCMetaControllerDelegate Protocol][].
-So, to start monitor operations after having connected to the TSNCMetaController singlton, use this code:
+Before using `TSNCMetaController`, you’ll have to set its `delegate` property, as most communication between the controller class and your application will be uni-directional, facilitated by the `TSNCMetaControllerDelegate` Protocol.
+So, to start monitor operations after having connected to the `TSNCMetaController` singleton, use this code:

     [ncController setDelegate:self];
     [ncController startOperations];

-You’ll then receive information about Notification Center events via the [TSNCMetaControllerDelegate Protocol][].
+You’ll then receive information about Notification Center events via the `TSNCMetaControllerDelegate Protocol`.

 #### -(void) startOperations

 Begins monitoring Notification Center’s behaviour, i.e. if it is brought to front or if new notifications are delivered to it.
-If one of this happens, the delegate is called via the TSNCMetaControllerDelegate Protocol.
+If one of this happens, the delegate is called via the `TSNCMetaControllerDelegate` Protocol.

 #### -(void) stopOperations